 Intense winter storms and abnormally high spring rainfall in 2019 combined with snow and ice melt caused widespread flooding across parts of Nebraska, Iowa, South Dakota, and Wisconsin.
-Flood fields means that certain crops were unable to be planted.
+Flooded fields means that certain crops were unable to be planted.
 Farmer report these as “prevented planting” acres to insurance companies.
 Prevented planting acreage, a crop insurance term, are fields that were unable to be planted due to natural disasters such as floods or drought conditions.

 In August of 2019, the U.S. Department of Agriculture reported that South Dakota had 3.9 million “prevented planting” acres.
 South Dakota reported the largest amount of acreage than any other state.
 Using Landsat’s near-infrared and red bands, researchers can identify areas in satellite imagery of South Dakota that were unplanted.
 Using Normalized Difference Vegetation Index (NDVI), researchers can calculate the amount of growing vegetation.